-In 2022, Episcopal Health Foundation (EHF) will continue work aligned with our Strategic Plan, which you are encouraged to read before applying for a grant.
-The following grant guidance is organized according to the Goals, Outcomes, and Strategies listed in the Strategic Plan.
-New funding opportunities are noted with a ...
+In 2023, Episcopal Health Foundation (EHF) will continue work with our Strategic Plan, which you are encouraged to read before applying for a grant.
+The following guidance is organized according to the Goals, Outcomes, and Strategies listed in the Strategic Plan, and denotes new funding opportunities with a \frac{1}{2}.